iterative/dvc.org/static/docs/tutorial/reproducibility.md

 There is no good reason to improve the last bigram based model.
 Let’s checkout the original model from the master branch.

-> Note, after checking out code and DVC-files from Git, data files have to be
+> Note that after checking out code and DVC-files from Git, data files have to
-> checked out as well using the `dvc checkout` command.
+> be checked out as well using the `dvc checkout` command.

 ```dvc
 $ git checkout master